AndrewJBateman/ionic-angular-stock-data/README.md

 ## :books: General info

-* Tutorial code changed to show example financial data on initialisation and clear the stock entry field (MSFT is shown) as I preferred this to initially seeing an empty graph.
+* Tutorial code changed to show example financial data on initialisation and clear the stock entry field (TSLA is shown) as I preferred this to initially seeing an empty graph.
 * Tutorial code changed to avoid use of string literals - `const history = res['historical'];` caused a typescript error.
 * Note: I had to reverse both x and y array values (date & stock price) so data would not display backwards.
+* **Important note on versions**: This only works with ng2-charts v2.4.2, chart.js v2.9.4 and chartjs-plugin-zoom v0.7.7.
+Updating to the latest versions of these chart-based dependencies will mean this app does NOT work without major reconfiguration.
 * [FMP financial data API](https://financialmodelingprep.com/developer/docs) free plan limited to 250 requests a day.

 ## :camera: Screenshots